K-123-3/techBasics1_Kian_Pinkert/assignments/week11/code_study.md

 distance = math.sqrt(math.pow(bx - tx, 2) + math.pow(by - ty, 2))

 because i didnt at first connect it to the Pythagoream theory but with some research i saw the connection and found it much simpler to grasp.

+## Extra Notes

+In the game over screen i found the frozen = screen.copy()

+ screen.blit(frozen, (0, 0))

+ code very interesting because having the screen freeze behind the game over screen is something i wanted to implement aswell and didnt know how to.